Frank Medina: Early life and education

 Medina was born in 1979 in Ponce, Puerto Rico.
 His family moved to the United States during his childhood, and he grew up in Bridgeport, Connecticut.

 In 2002, he graduated from the United States Military Academy at West Point.
 He earned a Bachelor of Science degree in Engineering Management in West Point, with a minor in Electrical Engineering.

 In June 2012, Medina graduated from the University of Florida with a Master of Science degree in Industrial & Systems Engineering, with a minor in Information Systems.
 He holds the Project Management Professional certification along with several IT/Telecommunication certifications.

 Military service

 Medina served in the Iraq War and rose to the rank of captain.

-During his military service, Medina's overseas assignments included Seoul, South Korea; Honduras; Kuwait; and a combat tour in Iraq with Operation Iraqi Freedom.
+After West Point he went to he Signal corps officer basic course and his first duty station in South Korea.
+He also served in Fort Hood; Honduras; Kuwait; and a combat tour in Iraq with Operation Iraqi Freedom.
 He served as a U.S. Army officer in the Signal Communications Corps.
-He earned Bronze Star Medal, Meritorious Service Medal, and the Army Commendation Medal.
+After leaving active duty, Medina continued serving in the United States Army Reserve.
+He earned Bronze Star Medal, Meritorious Service Medal, Army Commendation Medal, and the Iraq Campaign Medal.